 Decide on your blog name

 This is the most important step and (obviously) must be done before you can physically make a WordPress blog.
 If you already have a name in mind, great!
 Go ahead and move on to step 2.
 If you don’t have a name in mind, here are a few quick questions you can use to help you brainstorm.

 What will your blog be about?
 Do you want to include your name in your blog’s title?
 Do you want your blog’s title to be a single word?
 Or two or three words?
 Is this a personal blog or will it be used for business purposes (in which case, it should be easily associated with the business’ title)?

 Don’t think too hard about your blog’s name.
 This is just one small detail of your blog and will not significantly alter the success of your blog as a whole.

-STEP 2: Register your domain and purchase hosting with Siteground.
+Register your domain and purchase hosting with Siteground.

 As I mentioned above, to make a WordPress blog you’ll need to provide hosting for your WordPress site.
 You can do this easily and affordably with Siteground.